Rayeez/analysis-blog/README.md

 ## Project Motivation <a name="motivation"></a>

 This is an Udacity Nanodegree project.I was interested in using Stackoverflow Developer Survey Data to better understand:</br>

-1. What are the most used programming languages in Brazil? </br>
+1. In India which Programming languages are most used to work and which programming languages are most required? </br>
-2. What are the most wanted programming languages in Brazil? </br>
+2. Most wanted programming languages in India? </br>
+3. Downgrade popularity of Programming Languages in India from 2018 to 2019? </br>
-3. How does programming languages used at work relates with programming languages people want to learn? </br>
+4. How does programming languages used at work relates with programming languages people want to learn? </br>

 ## File Description <a name="files"></a>